ghtorrent/ghtorrent.org/vissoft14.md

 requests, collaborators, issues etc) along with all its forks (including the forks' own commits, pull requests etc if any).

-Similarly to GHTorrent itself, the MSR challenge dataset comes in two flavours:
+Similarly to GHTorrent itself, the VISSOFT challenge dataset comes in two flavours:

 * A MongoDB database dump containing the results of querying the Github API.
 See [format here](mongo.html).
 * A MySQL database dump containing a queriable version of important fields extracted from the raw data.
 See [schema here](relational.html).